openstack-archive/turbo-hipster/doc/source/installation.rst

         for projects.
 This is the cache directory used by pip.
     **plugins**
         A list of enabled plugins and their settings in a dictionary.
-        The only required parameter is *name* which should be the same as the folder containing the plugin module.
+        The only required parameters are *name*, which should be the same as the folder containing the plugin module, and *function*, which is the function registered with zuul.
         Any other parameters are specified by the plugin themselves as required.
     **publish_logs**
         Log results from plugins can be published using multiple methods.
 Currently only a local copy is fully implemented.